Will Thomas (bowls): Biography

+Thomas represented the Welsh team at the 1990 Commonwealth Games in Auckland, New Zealand, where he competed in the pairs event, with Robert Weale.

 Thomas won a silver medal in the fours at the 1996 World Outdoor Bowls Championship in Adelaide.
 Four years later he won a fours gold medal at the 2000 World Outdoor Bowls Championship in Johannesburg with Stephen Rees, Mark Williams, and Robert Weale.